Benie-tech/PSM-R/README.md

   )

 # Interpretation
-The analysis shows which stations are most impacted by population growth, based on the calculated ATT values.
 Positive ATT values indicate an increase in coliform levels due to high population growth, while negative or zero values suggest minimal or no effect.